About Mindy Jackson

 Being around too many people in a big busy place can make you dizzy and sick; it can exhaust you.
 Sensitive people feel joy so intensely.
 Mindy knows what it’s like to stand in line at the grocery store and have the next person unload their life story and problems on her.
 She understands what it’s like to need quiet space to re-energize.

-Mindy Jackson, LPC, ICADC is a sensitive therapist who can provide you with strategies for handling these challenges.
+Mindy Jackson, LPC, is a sensitive therapist who can provide you with strategies for handling these challenges.
 Mindy is able to use both her experiences and expertise to provide a positive reframe and steps to help you learn to navigate living in this insensitive world.
 She will help you feel relief and joy; learn to set boundaries, and be more centered, calm and peaceful.
 She is a spiritually informed therapist.
-Mindy will use a creative, integrated brain-based approach to help you heal quicker.
+Mindy incorporates spirituality, creativity, and integrative brain-based approaches to help you heal quicker.

 Some fun facts about Mindy…

 She loves to ride around the national forest and name different parts.
 She enjoys art and uses her creativity in her work.
 She takes care of her self by spending time with her high spirited dog Casey Jones (you guessed it!
 She’s a Grateful Dead fan!) and loves a great classic rock and roll concert.

 Now-the qualifications… (important and kind of boring part-feel free to skip if you already know Mindy is the one you want to help you)